Spanish placement test

 - Take the test

-- Record your score in a safe place and keep it for future advising sessions (in case your score does not get looked at in time for you to register for a class)
+Upon completing the test, take a screen shot of your score and keep for future advising sessions (in case your score does not get entered in time for you to register for a class) or to send to Mr. Kay, the Spanish placement advisor.

 When should I take the test?